Perrier-Remi/face-align/README.md

 poetry run face_align
 ```

-The application will open your webcam feed and automatically start tracking and center your face.
+The application will open your webcam feed and automatically start tracking and center your face, similar to how Center Stage works on Apple devices.

 Controls:
 - Press 'q' or 'Esc' to quit